bixuehujin/blink/README.md

 Blink is micro web framework build for long-running and high performance services, the design heavily inspired by Yii2 and Laravel.
-Blink aims to provide the most expressive and elegant API and make the experience of web development as pleasant as possible.
+Blink aims to provide the most expressive and elegant API and try to make the experience of web development as pleasant as possible.

-Besides, Blink is not like other frameworks that running upon php-fpm or apache's mod_php, we currently taking [Swoole extension](https://github.com/swoole/swoole-src) to serve requests directly in PHP, this can easily make our PHP application 100% faster in a blink.
+Besides, Blink is not like other frameworks that running upon php-fpm or apache's mod_php, we currently taking [Swoole extension](https://github.com/swoole/swoole-src) to serve requests directly in PHP, this can easily make our PHP application 100% faster just in a blink.

+## Why Built this?

+In php-fpm or mod_php, all resources like objects and database connections are only live within a single request, all these resources will be freed once the request terminated.
+This is works fine with simple applications without much traffic, but for large scale applications, the performance impact of reallocating resources on every request is really huge.

+As this reason, we are always trying to find a way to reduce unnecessary resources reallocating on every request, and i'm finally very glad to announce that **Blink** is exactly the answer!

 ## Features